2014 British Grand Prix: Post-race

 Alonso told the press he expected to lose the battle with Vettel because his car's rear-wing aerodynamic deficiencies led it to not operate correctly, and Ferrari contemplated retiring him.
 "Vettel overtook me by going out of the track.
 He finished in front, but I was very proud of my 13 laps.
 If he had not passed me on the lap he did it would have been the next one because we were in slow motion and they were at real speed."
 Vettel described a series of radio transmissions where he complained of a series of suspected illegal manoeuvres such as driving off the track during his duel as "silly"; "I got the message that I should respect the limits and that he was complaining, so I was doing the same thing.
 I'm not sure who won the list-keeping.
 I think twice it was maybe a bit too harsh into Turn 6 [Brooklands], but it was good to get the move at the end."
 Nevertheless, former driver Allan McNish said on a BBC Sport online column the battle was "some of the best racing you will ever see" and it demonstrated "two world champions having to really work for their living."
 Gutierrez was found to be "predominantly at fault" for his collision at Club corner on lap line, and incurred a five-place grid penalty for the following German Grand Prix and three penalty points on his super licence.

-The result reduced Rosberg's Drivers' Championship lead to four points over Hamilton.
-Ricciardo's third-place finish increased his points tally over fourth-place Alonso to eleven and Bottas' second-place finish advanced him past Vettel and from seventh to fifth.
-In the Constructors' Championship, Mercedes maintained its lead with 326 points; their advantage over Red Bull remained at 158 points.
+The result reduced Rosberg's World Drivers' Championship lead to four championship points over Hamilton.
+Ricciardo's third-place finish increased his championship points tally over fourth-place Alonso to 11 and Bottas' second-place finish advanced him past Vettel and from seventh to fifth.
+In the World Constructors' Championship, Mercedes maintained its lead with 326 championship points; their advantage over Red Bull remained at 158 championship points.
 Ferrari stayed third while Williams overtook Force India for fourth with ten races left in the season.